-The third son of George III and Charlotte of Mecklenberg-Strelitz, the future William IV was born at Buckingham House on 21st August, 1765 and christened William Henry.
-The young William was brought up for a career in the navy, joining the crew of the Prince George as a midshipman at the age of thirteen.
-At twenty-one he was made captain of a frigate and was eventually appointed Admiral of the Fleet.William IV
+The third son of George III and Charlotte of Mecklenberg-Strelitz, the future William IV was born at Buckingham House on 21st August 1765 and christened William Henry.
+The young William was brought up for a career in the navy, joining the crew of Prince George as a midshipman at the age of thirteen.
+At twenty-one, he was made captain of a frigate and was eventually appointed Admiral of the Fleet.William IV

 George III created William Duke of Clarence and St. Andrews and Earl of Munster in 1789.
-He retired from active service in 1790, settled down at Bushey Park and took as his mistress the celebrated actress Dorothy Jordan, by whom he had ten illegitimate children, known as the Fitzclarences.
+He retired from active service in 1790, settled down at Bushey Park and took as his mistress the celebrated actress Dorothy Jordan, by whom he had ten illegitimate children, known as the Fitzclarences.Adelaide of Saxe-Meiningen

-When his elder brother, the Prince Regent's only child, Princess Charlotte, died in childbirth in 1817 creating a sucession crisis, Parliament offered the incentive of paying the Duke of Clarence's large debts if he married and secured the succession in the next generation, William deserted Mrs Jordan without qualms.
-A marriage was arranged with Princess Adelaide of Saxe-Meiningen , daughter of George Duke of Saxe-Meiningen and Louisa Eleanora of Hohenlohe-Langenburg.
+When his elder brother, the Prince Regent's only child, Princess Charlotte, died in childbirth in 1817 creating a succession crisis, Parliament offered the incentive of paying the Duke of Clarence's large debts if he married and secured the succession in the next generation, William deserted Mrs Jordan without qualms.
+A marriage was arranged with Adelaide of Saxe-Meiningen , daughter of George Duke of Saxe-Meiningen and Louisa Eleanora of Hohenlohe-Langenburg.
 A double ceremony, shared by his brother, Edward, Duke of Kent and his bride, Victoria of Saxe-Coburg-Saalfield was conducted on 13th July, 1818 and was attended by the now ailing Queen Charlotte.

 The Duchess quickly became pregnant again and William determined that the child, who was likely to be a future monarch, should be born in England.
 Adelaide miscarried at Calais.
-A third attempt to produce an heir resulted in the birth of another daughter, Elizabeth, in December, 1820.
-At first she seemed a vigorous child, but fell ill and died on 4th March, 1821, of an inflammation of the bowels, at which both William and Adelaide were grief stricken.
+A third attempt to produce an heir resulted in the birth of another daughter, Elizabeth, in December 1820.
+At first, she seemed a vigorous child, but fell ill and died on 4th March 1821, of an inflammation of the bowels, at which both William and Adelaide were grief-stricken.
 Adelaide became pregnant for the fourth time but suffered a further miscarriage.

 William IV ascended the throne at the advanced age of sixty-nine, on the death of his brother George IV, his was not expected to be a long reign.
-He was good natured, well meaning and informal and in contrast to his brother, was not extravagant but he did exhibit certain oddities and could be rather outspoken at times.
+He was good-natured, well-meaning and informal and in contrast to his brother, was not extravagant but he did exhibit certain oddities and could be rather outspoken at times.
 On being woken in the middle of the night to be given the momentous news that he was now King, he retired back to bed, announcing that he had never yet slept with a queen.

 Charles Greville wrote of the new King in his memoirs "The King's good nature, simplicity and affability to all about him are very striking, and in his elevation he does not forget any of his old friends and companions.
 He was in no hurry to take upon himself the dignity of king nor to throw off the habits and manners of a country gentleman" He went onto add "Altogether he seems a kind hearted, well meaning , not stupid, bulesque, bustling old fellow, and if he doesn't go mad may make a very decent King."
 His brother, George IV had not been popular and William was greeted with enthusiasm by all ranks of society.
 He behaved with great decency at his brother's funeral.
 He was later ridiculed as Silly Billy, due to his habit of making rambling and intemperate speeches and had very little sense of proportion.